adobe/contentlake-shared/docs/API.md

 <a name="module_auth.handleAuth"></a>

 ### auth.handleAuth(request, context, [opts])
-Authentication and authorization handler for content-lake using Frontegg tokens and space tenants.
+Authentication and authorization handler for Asset Catalog using Frontegg tokens and space tenants.

 This will throw an error if authentication or authorization fails